Keep Your AS/400

 PC based system.

-The biggest expensive of migrating to a new system is the disruption in
+The biggest expense of migrating to a new system is the disruption in

 your daily business operations.
 With a different system, EVERYONE will have to learn